19balazs86/PlayingWithDapr/README.md

 ## Infrastructure provisioning with a Bicep template

+#### `DaprWebApi and EchoWebApi`

-You can find a [main.bicep](bicep-script/main.bicep) template file that contains all the related objects for provisioning the infrastructure (Container Apps Environment, Storage account, Managed Identity, Container App, Dapr Components)
+- You can find a [main.bicep](bicep-script/main.bicep) template file that contains all the related objects for provisioning the infrastructure
+- Container Apps Environment, Storage account, Managed Identity, Container App, Dapr Components

 ![Bicep template](bicep-script/bicep-infrastructure.JPG)

+#### `JobWorker`

+- This is a continuation of the previous template with the [main-job.bicep](JobWorker/bicep-script/main-job.bicep) file
+- KeyVault with a secret holding the Storage Account connection string
+- Jobs: Queue Sender (trigger: Manual) | Queue Receiver (trigger: Event)